 This top tennis tournament takes place at the US National Tennis Center in Flushing Meadows, NY, though many fans will stay in Manhattan and take advantage of the city’s incredible dining, shopping, and entertainment when they’re not checking out the tennis.
 Just like Wimbledon, you’ll find no shortage of celebrity presence at the US Open.

-The US Open plays out each year in late August/early September and we think it’s the perfect way to wrap up the summer.
+The US Open plays out each year in late August/early September dates and we think it’s the perfect way to wrap up the summer.
 We’re not the only ones that think so.
 In 2018, the tournament set an attendance record with over 800,000 tennis fans taking part in the event.

 Australian Open – Melbourne Park, Melbourne (Grand Slam Event)